Mineral vs. chemical sunscreen – which one is safer for your skin?

 There is not enough research or conclusive evidence guaranteeing the safety of chemical sunscreens for babies.
 Thus, it is best to err on the side of caution and avoid using them.

-You can use mineral sunscreens as they do not seep into the baby’s skin.
-They remain on the outer layer of the skin (9).
+You can use mineral sunscreens as they are less likely to seep into the baby’s skin.
+They remain on the outer layer of the skin (10).
 However, make sure to read the label and ensure that it does not contain any of the chemical ingredients mentioned above.
 Some sunscreens advertise themselves as mineral sunscreens but include chemical ingredients in their formulation.

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.